cran/ldsep/README.md

 v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 <!-- badges: end -->

-Estimate gametic or composite pairwise linkage disequilibrium (LD) in polyploids, using either genotypes or genotype likelihoods.
+Estimate haplotypic or composite pairwise linkage disequilibrium (LD) in polyploids, using either genotypes or genotype likelihoods.
 Support is provided to estimate the popular measures of LD: the LD coefficient
 \(D\), the standardized LD coefficient \(D'\), and the Pearson